One family’s story of getting their child into college

 Every college and university, whether on-campus or online, will provide some set of the opportunities above.
 Going through the university orientation process will do much to ease fears and acquaint you with opportunities.
 You meet the people who will walk alongside you during your college experience.
 You also get a big picture look at what college will be like.
 That’s invaluable.
 Doing it now makes it easier later.

 Remember, this time is for you.
 Take advantage of everything you can.
 Knowledge is good.
 That campus group you chat with during orientation may be a lifesaver a year from now.
-Facetime with advisers now can start building a relationship even before you arrive in the fall.
+Facetime with advisors now can start building a relationship even before you arrive in the fall.
 You may never get another perfect chance to talk with the college president or deans.
 Or that talk now may make future talks more likely.
 Whether you are an introvert or extrovert, you can use the relaxed environment of an orientation to make connections with the most helpful people on campus.
 Just do it.

 DAN: An aside on scheduling your classes: the school may offer the chance to register for classes during freshman orientation, since it’s easier to hammer out problems.
 Sure enough, we had some sticking points…

 ETHAN: Scheduling classes took place in one of the computer labs within the Gaming department, and the department staff was on hand to assist.
 Students received a folder which contained information on available classes and those classes recommended for first-time students.
-With help from an adviser, we created a schedule for ourselves using an online tool.
+With help from an advisor, we created a schedule for ourselves using an online tool.
 The tool would give us a number of slightly different schedules, and then we would choose the one with the best timeframes.
 Because I hadn’t yet graduated from high school at the time of the orentation, and therefore hadn’t received my final transcripts (which would include some of my College Credit Plus credits), my schedule included redundant classes.
 In the end, the schedule I chose was tentative at best.